pcolladosoto/robot_calibration/README.md

 13. `NOISE_THRESHOLD`: During our experiments we have observed how the ultrasound sensors aren't immune to noise.
 Having an approximate measuring range of 1,5 meters, we saw how the gave back measurements in the [1,6; 1,7] m range.
 As these are **NOT** real measure we decided to filter them out by imposing a necessary minimum value when building our signal.
 Said requirement is controlled by means of this constant.

 14. `WINDOW_LIMITS`: When looking for a maximum in our signal we are not dealing with the entire signal, which can become quite large.
 We only consider values within a certain window instead.
 As we know what the expected result should look like (as recorded in the `ESTIMATED_PULSES_PER_TURN` constant), we can be pretty sure the real value will be found within a range containing our expected result.

+15. `STOP_CHAR`: This is the character sent by the robot when in an idle state.
+We use it to determine when the execution of a command finishes so that we can time data retrieval and processing accordingly.
+When we need the length of saif stop character we have used the `len()` so that changing this string "just works".

+16. `ARDUINO_ID_STRING`: In order to detect whether the plugged in serial device is an Arduino board or not we rely on a file created under `/dev/serial/by-id` when we open the corresponding serial port.
+This ID is board dependent so you'll need to adjust it based on your own board.
+It's been updated to work with the current platform as of 11/12/19.
+To find your ID just run `ls /dev/serial/by-id`.
+This behavior has been implemented to allow for an easier automatic detection in the presence of serveral serial devices but has not been thoriughly tested so in case you experience any errors just substitute the call to `check_if_arduino()` on line `86` to `True` and change the `path` on line `85` by a hardcoded string containing the path to the serial device file like `/dev/ttyUSB0` for instance.

 #### Commands